-There is no perfect time to get married or to have kids, but when men follow through with both, it changes their lives forever.
-And conversely, men who never marry or have families are launched on a vastly different life trajectory.
-Society tends to teach us that a life of bachelordom and living single is the territory of best friends in romcoms and those with intimacy issues.
+There is no perfect time to get married or have kids, but when men follow through with both, it changes their lives forever.
+Conversely, men who never marry or have families are launched on a vastly different life trajectory.
+Society tends to teach us that the life of being a bachelor and never getting married is the territory of best friends in romcoms and those with intimacy issues.
 But this is, of course, far from the truth.

-In fact, new research shows that single and never-married men lead healthy, fulfilling lives that are full of friends, sensitivity, and resilience — something that flies in the face of research that holds up marriage and family as the best and healthiest life destination for men.
-According to recent scientific studies, men who never get married may gain strength from solitude, and have more extensive social networks and a deeper connection to work.
+In fact, new research shows that single and never-married men lead healthy, fulfilling lives full of friends, sensitivity, and resilience — something that flies in the face of research that holds up marriage and family as the best and healthiest life destination for men.
+According to recent scientific studies, men who never get married may gain strength from solitude.
+They have more extensive social networks and a deeper connection to work.
 They’re also differently vulnerable to some of life’s travails.
 Here are a few facts to consider.

 Single Men Are Rich in Friendship…

-Single men are not necessarily isolated basement dwellers.
-In fact, they’re significantly more likely than married men to have several close friends.
-One in eight men reports having no friends at all (and a lot of these men are married with kids), despite the research that shows that friendships help people live longer lives, stave off cognitive decline, and increase general well-being.
+Single men are not necessarily isolated basement-dwellers.
+They’re actually significantly more likely than married men to have several close friends.
+One in eight men report having no friends at all (and a lot of these men are married with kids), despite research showing that friendships help people live longer lives, stave off cognitive decline, and increase general well-being.
 Guy friends are a precious public health commodity that single men have covered.

 …But Poor in Money